List of most expensive association football transfers: Number of record players by country

-Cumulative transfers

 Managers

 While players are often purchased for high fees, the fee to release a manager from their contract is a lot less.
 Usually described as a "compensation fee", the amount paid to the manager's current club is based around several factors including the total salary for the current length of his contract, as well as potential bonuses and sponsorship deals, and additional fees if the club also need to pay compensation to hire a new manager.

-For football managers, the list is as follows:
+The transfer fees fluctuate due to exchange rate variations and are based on the exchange rate at the time of the transfer.

 Women

-Two players appear on the list twice: Sofie Svava and Crystal Dunn, the latter for two separate moves in one day.
-The players on the list include at least one from each of the continental regions: Europe (UEFA), North America (CONCACAF), South America (CONMEBOL), Africa (CAF), Asia (AFC) and Oceania (OFC).
-However, most are European or North American; the purchasing clubs are all European, North American, or Asian.
-While more of the players on the list play as forwards than in any other position, most of the top ten (including all of those who achieved world record fees) are midfielders.

-This list only includes transfers where a fee amount is reported publicly.
-Fees are in thousands.

-Pairs

-Occasionally, two players can be traded in one deal.